SharePoint/sp-dev-docs/docs/general-development/performancepoint-services-in-sharepoint.md

-### PerformancePoint Services extensions that run on the SharePoint Server 2013 application server
+### PerformancePoint Services extensions that run on the SharePoint application server

 Custom renderers, providers, and scorecard transforms run on the application server.
 The application server hosts the middle-tier business logic for the PerformancePoint Services instance.